Building Custom Components from Scratch

 self.raise_event('click')

-When the component is added to another Form, we can now add a click function for it that will run when the button is clicked, just like it was a normal Anvil Button.
+When the component is added to another Form, we can now add a click function for it that will run when the button is clicked, just as if it were a normal Anvil Button.

 Making a custom component a container